3.8. while LoopsΒΆ

 The above loop would run infinitely if the value of counter was not incremented in each iteration.
 This is a very common pitfall which the application developer should watch out for!

-There are various scenarios where the flexibility of while
+There are various scenarios where the flexibility of while loops proves advantageous, such as

 when operating with inputs given by the user, or when checking the status of a